-The work-study program at Missouri Western State University provides part-time employment to undergraduate and graduate students to help with college expenses.
+The Student Employment Program at Missouri Western State University provides part-time employment to undergraduate and graduate students to help with college expenses.

 Enrolled and prospective students may search and apply for available positions here.